harperreed/harper.blog/content/post/2024-03-26-my-office-is-talking-shit.md

 mode: single
 ```

 As you can see, both of these require that the office is “occupied” for the automation to fire.
-Since I costs money to generate the responses, I don’t want it to be talking about air quality when we are gone ;)
+Since it costs money to generate the responses, I don’t want it to be talking about air quality when we are gone ;)

-I also have two automations because some states are slow (air quality, physical space presence), and some are fast (personal presence, doors, AC, etc).
+I have two automations because some states are slow (air quality, physical space presence), and some are fast (personal presence, doors, AC, etc).

 The automations are pretty simple: They look for state change, and then push the state change to the mqtt topic.